 The calendar method is reportedly the most common of the natural methods; however, the great majority of couples who report relying on this method do not follow such a methodological approach (see below).
 In addition, women with irregular or unpredictable cycles are not good candidates for this method.

 Ovulation Method, Billings Method, Cervical Mucus Method

-These methods are based on the changes in cervical secretions due to the effects of circulating levels of estrogen and progesterone, as described above.
-Introduced in the 1960s, these methods rely on daily self-examination for the detection of the quantity and evaluation of the quality of cervical secretions.
+This method is based on the changes in cervical secretions due to the effects of circulating levels of estrogen and progesterone, as described above.
+Introduced in the 1960s, this method relies on daily self-examination for the detection of the quantity and evaluation of the quality of cervical secretions.
 Women are taught to feel for secretions throughout their cycles.
-Couples either abstain from sex or use a barrier method during menstruation and on alternate days prior to the appearance of cervical mucus.
+Couples either abstain from sex or use a barrier method during menstruation and on alternating days prior to the appearance of cervical mucus.
 They abstain from unprotected intercourse from the time that the first sticky mucus appears until four days after the last clear, stretchy, slippery mucus is observed.